remore/incubator-openwhisk/docs/actions.md

 * [Swift](actions-swift.md)
 * [Docker and native binaries](actions-docker.md)

+Multiple actions from different languages may be composed together to create a longer processing pipeline called a [sequence](#creating-action-sequences).
+The polyglot nature of the composition is powerful in that it affords you the ability to use the right language for the problem you're solving, and separates the orchestration of the dataflow between functions from the choice of language.
+A more advanced form of composition is described [here](conductors.md).

 ## The basics

 To use a function as an action, it must conform to the following: